adamgmcfadden/Bark-Side-of-the-Moon/README.md

   ![GitHub top language](https://img.shields.io/github/languages/top/adamgmcfadden/Bark-Side-of-the-Moon)

   ## Description
   _A single-page application that allows a user to search and find the pet they might fall inlove with, Uses API with Apollo server to search pets.
-The app was built with the MERN stack._
+This app was built with a MERN stack._

   ## Table of Contents
   * [Installation](#installation)